v-marsh/CIUK_Bristol2/README.md

 ## Challenge 1

-**Single-core integer and FP comparison**
+**Single-core integer and FP comparison:**
 To benchmark single core integer calculations, a custom matrix multiplication program was created.
 It takes N to create a NxN matrix individually calculating elements.
 Outputing the time it takes to calculate the new multiplied matrix.
 From this FLOPS can be calculated.
 The same matrix multiplication code is then converted for floating point integers.

-**Multi-core single-node comparison** Multi-core benchmarking is done in a similar fashion using the FP matrix multiplication code.
+**Multi-core single-node comparison:** Multi-core benchmarking is done in a similar fashion using the FP matrix multiplication code.
 This was parallelised using OpenMP pushing operations through the maximum amount of threads available to us.
 Again this code outputs a time for completion which can then be used to calculate FLOPS

-**Memory bandwidth** Stream package
+**Memory bandwidth** Stream benchmark was used to test for memory bandwidth

 **Interconnect latency** We use a Ping Pong code to test interconnect latency